12 Tips to help your child be a healthy weight

 Don’t forget

 These tips are based on my experiences only.
-Please remember I am not a dietician and all children are different.
+Please remember I am not a dietitian, and all children are different.

-If you are unsure of the number of nutrients your child needs speak to their school nurse, health visitor or family doctor.
+If you are unsure of the nutrients your child needs, speak to their school nurse, health visitor or family doctor.
+They can give you tips to help your child be a healthy weight too.

 Leave a Reply